kayne-spikker/shipment-assessment/README.md

 ## Time spent

 As per the 29th of January, I have spent approximately 7 hours on front-end.
 Mainly due to me wanting to give a visual representation of my work.
-And about 5 hours on the backend, backend truly is nicer to work with than the frontend :o
+And about 5 hours on the backend, backend truly is nicer to work with than the frontend ;) And about 30 minutes in documentation, IE this readme and some simple code comments for the FPDI monolith.

 ## Things I Would Do Differently